suhuo66/spring-data-jpa-extra/README.md

 ## 2 Miniute Tutorial

 ### Template Query
-Methods annotated with @TemplateQuery tells QueryLookupStrategy to look up query by template,this is often used by dynamic query.
+Methods annotated with @TemplateQuery tells QueryLookupStrategy to look up query by content,this is often used by dynamic query.

 ### Template Query Object
-Object annotated with @TemplateQueryObject tells template process engine render params provided by object properties.
+Object annotated with @TemplateQueryObject tells content process engine render params provided by object properties.

 ### Entity Assemblers
 Entity assemblers can assembler entity with other entities, such as one to many relation or one to one relation.